Celebrity Just Dance Helps MK College Students Take Steps Towards Their Future Careers

 A group of students from Milton Keynes College gained hugely valuable, real-life business experience and skills by providing the videos for last week’s Celebrity Just Dance competition in the city.

-The five ambitious students from across Milton Keynes are all members of an exciting new partnership between a local business and the College, called the Movey Academy, which places students in carefully controlled, real world business projects.
+The five ambitious students from across Milton Keynes are all members of an exciting new partnership between a local business and the College, called Movey Ltd, which places students in carefully controlled, real world business projects.

 The hand-picked students, all aged between 17 and 19, provided all the professional videos shown at the recent Celebrity Just Dance charity event.
 Tasks included directing, liaising with the dancers plus sound, lighting and video production, including editing, and all with extremely tight deadlines.